 2. The event is specifically targeted to the young adult community (e.g. presented by a synagogue or other organization for the 20s/30s demographic)

 1. A social justice event accessible by public transportation

 2. Cultural events accessible by public transportation

 The JewishBoston.com team will carefully review events tagged for young adults to ensure that the events are of particular interest to this population.

 How do I set up a blog for my organization on JewishBoston.com?

-When you get set up with an account, you will have an Admin tab on your menu bar.
-You can add blog posts through the "Our Voices" link.
-Your post is published to your directory listing (under the Resources tab), as well as on the Voices pages that you have identified when you created the post.
+When you become an administrator for an organization, you will have a "Manage Blogs" tab on your menu bar.
+You can add blog posts there.
+Your post is published to your directory listing, as well as on the blog pages that you identified when you created the post.
 If your organization already has a blog outside of JewishBoston.com, you can link to it in your directory listing.
-Here are more detailed instructions for blogging, and here are some quick tips for successful blogging.
+Here are detailed instructions for blogging.